w3c/wai-website/pages/about/groups/task-forces/maturity-model.md

 ## Contact the chairs

-If you have a question for the MM Task Force, email the [chairs](https://www.w3.org/groups/tf/maturity/participants/#chairs) or the [W3C staff contact](https://www.w3.org/groups/tf/maturity/participants/#staff).
+If you have a question for the task force, contact the [MM Task Force leadership team](https://www.w3.org/groups/tf/maturity/).